splunk/public-o11y-docs/_includes/incident_intelligence/notification-preferences.rst

 #.
 Under :guilabel:`Intelligence notifications` > :guilabel:`Receive notifications by` select the notification methods you want to be notified by. :guilabel:`Email` is selected by default.
 If you want to uncheck :guilabel:`Email`, select another notification method first, then uncheck :guilabel:`Email`.
 #.
 Next, review your :guilabel:`Contact method details` to confirm they are correct.
 Go to the :guilabel:`Personal Information` tab to update your contact details.
 #.
 For SMS notifications, if you you haven't already verified your phone number, select :guilabel:`Verify` to verify your phone to receive notifications via SMS.
 This sends a code to your phone that you have to enter to verify your phone.
 Each time you update your phone number under :guilabel:`Personal Details` you will need to verify your phone.
 #.
-For push notifications, check the :guilabel:`Logged-in devices for push` to verify that you are logged in to the devices where you want to receive push notifications.
+For push notifications, check the :guilabel:`Logged-in devices for push` to verify that you are logged in to Splunk Observability Cloud for Mobile on the devices where you want to receive push notifications.
+See :ref:`intro-to-mobile`.
 #.
 (Optional) Use the :guilabel:`Test` option for each contact method to test that you receive each notification.

 You are now ready to be notified of triggered incidents.